-ALEXANDRIA, VIRGINIA -- We wanted to get the carpets cleaned - I received a quote online from Sears and scheduled the service.
+ALEXANDRIA, VIRGINIA -- We wanted to get the carpets cleaned.
+I received a quote online from Sears and scheduled the service.
 Before Sears arrived, I asked if I needed to move the furniture and was told the technicians would move everything.
 On the day of the service, I left work early because Sears was THREE hours early to the appointment and started calling my cell phone, asking where I was.
 I met three technicians at my house and one walked around with me to see all the areas to be cleaned.
 I pointed out EACH stain to the tech.

 The quote I was given online was $300 for 5 rooms.
 The Sears tech told me in most of the rooms, I would need to purchase the deep clean package because they wouldn't get the pet stains out otherwise.
 I asked if that was the only way to get the rooms clean and he said yes.
 I showed him each INDIVIDUAL stain and he assured me EVERY one would be gone.
 He also tried pressuring me into cleaning the air ducts.
 I said no to the air ducts but agreed to the deeper clean (which wasn't even listed as an option on their website when obtaining the quote).
 So my new quote was $500. $200 more than I was planning on spending.

 After only 45 minutes, I was told the job was finished.
 Sears had not moved ANY furniture - not even small bedside tables.
 Their hoses had removed paint from the corners of my walls.
 NONE of the pet stains had been removed nor had the other small stains, which I was assured would be gone.
 The tech explained they were permanent but assured me all the stains upstairs had been removed.
 I asked him to show me, to which he said they were all gone and asked me to pay.
 With three men in my house, I was not going to start an argument.
 I paid with my American Express and knew I would have to fight Sears.